drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_19.md

 # OR 3: Lesson Plan Lecture 1
-## Extensive Form Games
+## Bayesian Games

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Represent a game in normal form;
+- Define a Bayesian game;
-- Represent lack of information withing a normal form game;
+- Obtain Nash equilibria in Bayesian games;

 ### Timeline